How To Adjust a Callaway Rogue ST Driver (Adjustment Guide – Loft & Lie)

 4. When you have turned the hosel to your required loft, slot the shaft back into your club head.
 Your new loft will be display through the window on most drivers.

-Every time you want to adjust the low, you repeat this process.
+Every time you want to adjust the loft, you repeat this process.